• Level of education

 Objectives

-At the end of this course, students will have acquired different knowledge:
+By the end of this course unit, students will have acquired various knowledge:

-• know how to describe a light source and its physical properties
+• be able to describe a light source and its physical properties

-• calculate and describe physically the interference and diffraction pattern obtained for the most used devices (Young's slits, gratings, rectangular or circular slits...)
+• Calculate and physically describe the interference and diffraction patterns obtained for the most commonly used devices (Young's slits, gratings, rectangular slits, circular slits, etc.).

-• know the similarities and differences between wave phenomena and wave optics phenomena
+• understand the similarities and differences between wave phenomena and wave optics phenomena

-• determine the resolution powers of the most commonly used optical devices (imaging, spectrometry...)
+• determine the powers of the most commonly used optical devices (imaging, spectrometry, etc.)

 Read more

-This course is intended for students who have already completed the second year of university education.
-Students who take this course must have a good command of the following mathematical tools: trigonometric functions, complex numbers (real part, imaginary part, modulus and argument), scalar and vector products, functions of several variables, derivative, partial derivative, primitive, limited development to order 1 and differential equations.
+This course is intended for students who have already completed their second year of university studies.
+Students enrolling in this course must have a good command of the following mathematical tools: trigonometric functions, complex numbers (real part, imaginary part, modulus, and argument), scalar and vector products, functions of several variables, derivatives, partial derivatives, primitives, limited development to order 1, and differential equations.

-These students should have followed a UE of geometrical optics and wave physics in order to know the formula of conduction, and the notions related to wave phenomena, in particular the conditions of constructive and destructive interference, of phase difference.
+These students must have completed a course in geometric optics and wave physics in order to be familiar with conjugation formulas and concepts related to wave phenomena, in particular the conditions for constructive and destructive interference and phase difference.

 Recommended prerequisites:

-This course is intended for students who have already completed the second year of university education.
-Students who take this course must have a good command of the following mathematical tools: trigonometric functions, complex numbers (real part, imaginary part, modulus and argument), scalar and vector products, functions of several variables, derivative, partial derivative, primitive, limited development to order 1 and differential equations.
+This course is intended for students who have already completed their second year of university studies.
+Students taking this course must have a good command of the following mathematical tools: trigonometric functions, complex numbers (real part, imaginary part, modulus, and argument), scalar and vector products, functions of several variables, derivatives, partial derivatives, primitives, limited development to order 1, and differential equations.

-These students must also master the concepts and know-how related to oscillators, waves and geometrical optics.
+These students must also master the concepts and skills related to oscillators, waves, and geometric optics.

 Read more